MicrosoftDocs/appcenter-docs/docs/diagnostics/symbolication.md

 4. In the result change the value from Yes to **No**
 5. Rebuild your app

-With these simple steps, you will have your App Center crash reporting behave as usual.
+With these simple steps, App Center crash reporting will behave as usual.